PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 retaining optional context forwarding, all other raw pair callers, the preceding reconciliation mapping, rewrite-or-prune guard, topology successor, and the full 128/128 store.

+The next characterization fixes both compatible SiNet/SE-FC/Gather count-plus-result sequences.
+It preserves path-specific ModelIR/LayoutState forwarding, SiNet-before-pair ordering, rewrite-or-prune reconciliation, fallback and final neighboring boundaries, the raw pair helper, and the full 128/128 store.
+Production remains unchanged until a shared pass-module summary owner is implemented and validated in a separate checkpoint.